Fused K-operators and the $q$-Onsager algebra: Tensor product representations of

 \subsection{Formal evaluation representations}

-In the next sections, when we discuss L- and K-operators, and in calculations of 1-component evaluation of the universal R-matrix, we actually work with formal parameter~$u$, not a complex number, because the evaluated expressions would not be well-defined if $u$ was a number as in the evaluation representations considered above.
-Actually, in the evaluation of the universal R-matrix, such considerations were already accounted for in~\cite[Sec.\,13]{Dr0} and~\cite[Sec.\,4]{FR92}, see~\cite[Sec.\,1]{He17} for a review.
+In the next sections, when we discuss L- and K-operators, and in calculations of 1-component evaluation of the universal R-matrix, we actually work with formal parameter~$u$, not a complex number, because the evaluated expressions would not be well defined if $u$ were a number as in the evaluation representations considered above.
+Actually, in the evaluation of the universal R-matrix, such considerations were already accounted for in~\cite[Section~13]{Dr0} and~\cite[Section~4]{FR92}, see~\cite[Section~1]{He17} for a review.
 For an evaluation of the universal K-matrix, similar precautions should be taken.
 One way to proceed is to introduce a formal-parameter analogue of the finite-dimensional evaluation representations from~\eqref{evalrep} and to establish the intertwining properties analogous to Lemmas~\ref{lem-E} and~\ref{lem-barE} on this formal level.
-In the literature, these representations of quantum affine algebras are also known~\cite{chari} under the name \textit{quantum loop modules}.
+In the literature, these representations of quantum affine algebras are also known~\cite{chari} as \textit{quantum loop modules}.

-From now on, we assume that $u^{\pm1}$ is formal, and keeping for brevity the same notations, we define the formal evaluation representations $\pi^{j}_u$ as
+From now on, we assume that $u^{\pm1}$ is formal, and keeping for brevity the same notations, we~define the formal evaluation representations $\pi^{j}_u$ as

 where the formal evaluation map